 Supported by his best bud Dana Boyer of Concretizen, decorative concrete guru Bob Harris of Structural Services Inc., show organizers Bent and Sheri Mikkelsen and other dedicated industry members kicked into high gear and worked night and day.
 They were able to iron out the problem areas by lightly grinding the floor with a Diamatic grinder until all was smooth.

 Plan B involved applying APF Epoxy 100 Primer, followed the next day with APF Epoxy 400 with Color Chrome metallic pigment in Pearl and Copper.
 Team members then dispersed denatured alcohol to move the metallics to get a mottling effect.
 The crowning touch was applying a finish coat of APF Poly 501, water-based satin urethane.

 “All the products were low odor so the pool house could still run business while we were doing the floor,” Haen says.
 “I really enjoyed the challenge and being able to help.
 And meeting all the great people.
 That was the fun part.”

 One of those great people was Kimberly Robles, a territory manager with All Star Rents in Vallejo, California.
 She attended the show mainly because she wanted to learn about overlays.
-Although she was only at the show for two days, she was glad she had the chance to come and help prep the floors in the Island Pool building.
+Although she was only at the show for two days, she was glad to have the chance to come and help prep the floors in the Island Pool building.

-She spent most of her time on the Island Pool house project but she was very impressed with all the trainers and networking opportunities.
+She spent most of her time on the Island Pool house project.
+However, all the trainers and networking opportunities impressed her immensley.